-A telecommunication subsystem, for the purpose of this procedure, is a combination of facilities, stations, or circuits intended to provide telecommunication support to a broader functional telecommunication entity (e.g., the surveillance portion of an air defense system or an avionics package of a nomenclatures aircraft).
+A telecommunication subsystem, for the purpose of this review procedure, is a combination of facilities, stations, or circuits intended to provide telecommunication support to a broader functional telecommunication entity (e.g., the surveillance portion of an air defense system or an avionics package of a nomenclatures aircraft).

-10.2.3 Major Terrestrial System or Subsystem
+10.2.3 Major System or Subsystem

-A major terrestrial system or subsystem is a telecommunication system or subsystem that does not involve the use of satellites or spacecraft, and which may have significant impact on existing or potential future use of the portion of the radio frequency spectrum in which it is intended to operate, taking into account systems of the same radio service and those of any other radio service with which the spectrum in question is shared.
+A major system or subsystem is a telecommunication system or subsystem, including satellites or spacecraft, which may have significant impact on existing or potential future use of the portion of the radio frequency spectrum in which it is intended to operate, taking into account systems of the same radio service and those of any other radio service with which the spectrum in question is shared.